LayerZero-Labs/devtools/examples/oft-solana/README.md

 npx hardhat --network sepolia-testnet send --dst-eid 40168 --amount <AMOUNT> --to <TO>
 ```

+:information_source: If you encounter an error such as `No Contract deployed with name`, ensure that the `tokenName` in the task defined in `tasks/evm/send.ts` matches the deployed contract name.

 ### Set a new Mint Authority Multisig

 If you are not happy with the deployer being a mint authority, you can create and set a new mint authority by running: